 5 Security Considerations Hospitals Should Make During a Merger and Acquisition

 Hospital mergers and acquisitions are now considered common practice among the healthcare industry in the United States.
 In 2017, over 50 hospitals merged to capture economic benefits and to position themselves in the rapidly evolving landscape of healthcare.
 Merging two or more organizations creates systems of complexity, as cybersecurity thought leader Bruce Schneier noted: “The worst enemy of security is complexity.”
 Ironically, the focus tends to shift away from information security during an M and A, putting organizations at risk of security incidents and breaches.
-Below are five security considerations to take surrounding a merger or acquisition.
+Below are five M&A security issues to consider.

 1. Information Security Policies